-(ii) Purchasing completely treated water from a department-approved public water system.
 AMENDATORY SECTION (Amending WSR 03-08-037, filed 3/27/03, effective 4/27/03)

-WAC 246-290-71006 ((Consumer information.))
-Public notice for contaminants with a SAL.
-(1) The purveyor shall provide ((consumer information)) public notice to the water system users ((within twentyone days of receipt of confirmation sample results)) when the department determines that a ((substance not included in this chapter is confirmed at a level greater than a SAL.

-(1) Consumer information shall include:

-(a) Name and level of chemical detected;

-(b) Location where the chemical was detected;

-(c) Any health effects that the chemical could cause at its present concentration;

-(d) Plans for follow-up activities; and

-(e) The purveyor's name and telephone number.

-(2) Consumer information shall be distributed by any of the following methods:

-(a) Notice placed in a daily newspaper of general circulation or in a weekly newspaper of general circulation if a daily newspaper does not serve the affected area;

-(b) Direct mail to consumers;

-(c) Posting for at least one week if a NTNC system; or
+- WAC 246-290-71006 ((Consumer information.))
+Public notice for contaminants with a SAL and other unregulated contaminants.
+(1) The purveyor shall provide ((consumer information)) public notice to the water system users ((within twenty-one days of receipt of confirmation sample results)) when the department determines that a ((substance not included in this chapter is confirmed at a level greater than a SAL. - (1) Consumer information shall include: - (a) Name and level of chemical detected; - (b) Location where the chemical was detected; - (c) Any health effects that the chemical could cause at its present concentration; - (d) Plans for follow-up activities; and - (e) The purveyor's name and telephone number. - (2) Consumer information shall be distributed by any of the following methods: - (a) Notice placed in a daily newspaper of general circulation or in a weekly newspaper of general circulation if a daily newspaper does not serve the affected area; - (b) Direct mail to consumers; - (c) Posting for at least one week if a NTNC system; or

-(d) Any other method approved by the department.)) contaminant exceeds a SAL listed in WAC 246-290-315, Table 9.

-(2) The public notice must be in conformance with the requirements under WAC 246-290-71001 through 246-290-71004 and based upon the public notice tier designation of the contaminant or group of contaminants in Table 17.
+- (d) Any other method approved by the department.)) contaminant exceeds a SAL listed in WAC 246-290-315, Table 9. - (2) The public notice must be in conformance with the requirements under WAC 246-290-71001 through 246-290-71004 and based upon the public notice tier designation of the contaminant or group of contaminants in Table 17 of this section.